isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 >[!CONTEXTUALHELP]
 >id="od_offer_attributes"
 >title="About offer attributes"
->abstract="With offer attribues, you can associate key value pairs with the offer for reporting and analysis purposes."
+>abstract="With offer attributes, you can associate key value pairs with the offer for reporting and analysis purposes."
 >additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 Before creating an offer, make sure that you created: